Youth Without Aging and Life Without Death

 Youth Without Aging and Life Without Death (Tinerețe fără bătrânețe și viață fără de moarte) is a story from Romanian folklore, collected by Petre Ispirescu and introduced in the collection Legende sau basmele românilor.
 It has been republished in numerous collections of stories, such as in Immortal Stories or in the volume Youth Without Old Age from the Arcade collection, Editura Minerva, 1985.

-The fairy tale was told to the writer by his father who lived in the Udricani slum in Bucharest.
+The fairy tale was told to the writer by his father who lived in the Udricani neighborhood, Bucharest.
 The tale was first published in 1862, in "The Romanian Peasant".
 The story contains philosophical ideas about the condition of man in the universe, immortality and the cycle of life.
 The text superimposes with originality mythological and philosophical concepts.